-The standard Marvel Minimate carton, depicting Pepper and the MKIII Iron Man Minimates on the front.
-For some reason Pepper takes star billing rather than the guy the movie was about.
+The standard Marvel Minimate carton, depicting Tony Stark and Iron Monger on the front.
 The Iron Man logo from the movie sits on the sloped back section of the carton.
 Background art is very dark, all black and subdued reds, but the ‘mates stand out well against it.
 The side flaps also feature photographs of the ‘mates, one to each side.

 The back of the carton features a shot of all the Minimates in the wave.
 One difference is that the biography boxes are missing from this wave.

 Tony Stark (Iron Man)

 The first figure in the set is Tony Stark, as played so brilliantly in the movie by Robert Downey Jr. This version of Stark is very much the playboy inventor happy to rest on his laurels until tragedy strikes while on a weapons test in Afghanistan.
 Circumstances force Stark to stretch his skills to the limit and his initial quest for freedom leads not only to personal redemption but also to the birth of Iron Man the hero.

 This is a great stab at a likeness of Robert Downey Jr. It’s not perfect, the shape of the head stretches the features a tad, but it’s still a really good attempt.
 This is Stark as a playboy businessman.
 His hair’s immaculately coiffed, his facial hair trimmed to perfection and there’s that subtle contented grin that tells you this guy doesn’t have a clue what life’s about to throw at him.